phlare/css-padding-margins/README.md

 <div class="mtm"></div>
 ```

-A simple div with large horizontal padding (on both right and
+A simple div with large horizontal padding (on both right and left)
 ```
 <div class="phl"></div>
 ```